seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 When I was finished testing, I switched the doorbell back to the normal network by connecting the Windows machine with *Batch Config Tool* to the "intercept" network, and re-adding the doorbell under its "intercept" WiFi IP address.
 I was then able to reconfigure it to connect back to the normal WiFi, and reboot.

 ### Housekeeping Traffic

 At startup, the doorbell exchanges DHCP traffic with the network gateway (router) to obtain an IP address.
 It then performs some DNS queries to resolve its NTP server and "**litedev.ezvizlife.com**".
-Later, it performs occasional DNS queries during normal usage to resolve **alarm.eu.s3.amazonaws.com** (which is a CNAME for Amazon's Simple Storage Service).
+Later, it performs occasional DNS queries to resolve **alarm.eu.s3.amazonaws.com** (which is a CNAME for Amazon's Simple Storage Service).
 It goes on to ping the network gateway every 15 seconds.

 ### LAN Service Discovery Requests

 At startup, the doorbell sends various UPnP network discovery requests.
 Specifically, it sends [Simple Service Discovery Protocol (SSDP)](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) "M-SEARCH" requests to the multicast address `239.255.255.250.1900`, with the queries `device:InternetGatewayDevice`, `service:WANIPConnection`, `service:WANPPPConnection` and `upnp:rootdevice`.
 This is an apparent attempt to discover the WAN IP address over UPnP.

 However the last one of these requests seems to be a little overzealous.
 Section 1.3.3 of the [UPnP spec](https://openconnectivity.org/upnp-specs/UPnP-arch-DeviceArchitecture-v2.0-20200417.pdf) specifies that all UPnP devices should respond to "M-SEARCH" queries for `upnp:rootdevice`.
-In my case, all of my Reolink cameras respond to it.
+In my case, all of my Reolink cameras responded to it.
 The doorbell does not appear to make any use this information, and it doesn't complain if it doesn't get any responses.
 I assume this SSDP query is a vestige of some previous device this firmware was used on.

 {: .callout .no-icon }
 > **Recommendation: For peace of mind, isolate the doorbell onto a separate network from cameras and UPnP devices in your home that it might access via multicast, and which might contain sensitive information.
 E.g., don't allow it to discover your NAS or baby monitor.**